 It should go without saying but the other reason to handle rejection well is basic human decency, right?
 Saying no doesn’t make her a bad person.
 Maybe you can even learn from it for future.

 With these 10 tips, you don’t have any excuse not to go try it.
+You can come up with your own romantic ways to ask a girl out.
 For the most part, women are going to be very kind and caring toward you.
 Time to quit stressing about it on the couch and go put this info into action.

 I guarantee you that when you do it for the first time after reading this, you’ll wish you’d done it sooner.
 It’s fun and exciting for both parties and you’ll feel so much better about yourself as a result.